 Storing a chainsaw for longer than 30 days requires storage maintenance.
-Unless the storage instructions are followed, fuel remaining in the carburettor will evaporate, leaving gum-like deposits.
+Unless the storage instructions are followed, fuel remaining in the carburetor will evaporate, leaving gum-like deposits.
 This could lead to difficult starting and result in costly repairs.

 - Remove the fuel tank cap slowly to release any pressure in tank.
-Carefully drain the fuel tank. - 2.
-Start the engine and let it run until the unit stops to remove fuel from carburettor. - Allow the engine to cool (approx. 5 minutes).
-3 - Remove the spark plug (7.2.4).
-4 - Pour 1 teaspoon of clean 2-cycle oil into the 5. combustion chamber.
+Carefully drain the fuel tank. - Start the engine and let it run until the unit stops to remove fuel from carburetor. - 3.
+Allow the engine to cool (approx. 5 minutes). - 4.
+Remove the spark plug (7.2.4). - Pour 1 teaspoon of clean 2-cycle oil into the combustion chamber.
 Pull starter rope slowly several times to coat internal components.
 Replace spark plug (Fig. 28).